umn-asr/umn-asr.github.io/jobs.markdown

 _In your first month_ you'll be pairing with other members of the team, using test-driven development to deliver features.
 You'll help resolve problem tickets along with an experienced team member.
 And you'll attend some of the University's [coding meetups](http://code-people.umn.edu/) and [professional groups](https://campus-climate.umn.edu/get-involved#faculty-staff)

 _In your first quarter_ you'll learn how to write robust, fast tests in RSpec and Jest while pairing on Rails and JavaScript applications.
-You'll explore new technologies and meet the UMN IT community at events like [Hacker Hours](https://umnhackerhours.github.io), [Tech-People](http://tech-people.umn.edu), and [hackathons](http://umn.campuscodefest.org/).
+You'll explore new technologies and meet the UMN IT community at events.

 _In your first year_ you'll become an experienced pair programmer familiar with the full process of application development.
 You'll use [Ansible](https://www.ansible.com) and [Docker](https://www.docker.com) to manage infrastructure.
 You'll configure Continuous Integration and Delivery tools to test and deploy the features you and your pair wrote.